obensource/BASIC-audio-fun/README.md

 Some may end up in use for recording purposes, some not - but in the end it's just a zen thing really.

-### Don't have an old machine with a BASIC interpreter lying around?
-No problem!
+### Don't have an old machine with a BASIC interpreter lying around? *No problem!*

+Here's a couple useful tools to help satisfy all your BASIC needs.

 #### MS-QBASIC Interpreter emulator
 * [Archive.org](https://archive.org/)'s [MS-DOS Archive](https://archive.org/details/softwarelibrary_msdos) has a live